ENSpunks/Causal-Relativity-Public-/README.md

 ### **Abstract**

-The **Theory of Causal Relativity** is a theory interpreted from **Causal Relativity Equations** derived by removing time from Classical Mechanics, Special Relativity, Thermodynamics, Electrodynamics and Quantum Mechanics.
+The **Theory of Causal Relativity** is a theory interpreted from **Causal Relativity Equations** derived for t=0 unifying Classical Mechanics, Special Relativity, Thermodynamics, Electrodynamics and Quantum Mechanics.

 ---